 Church-planting teams often comprise individuals from various sending churches.
-ABT will facilitate discussion about compatibility between potential team members and their sending churches, and help clarify the roles and expectations of each.
+All-Nations will facilitate discussion about compatibility between potential team members and their sending churches, and help clarify the roles and expectations of each.

 The church-planting team looks to their sending church(es) for guidance in things related to church planting.
 Usually it is best if one sending church is chosen, by agreement with the other churches, to provide such guidance.
 Other sending churches may provide input as agreed upon.

-During training, ABT reimburses the member-in-training for one third of training expenses.
+During training, All-Nations reimburses the member-in-training for one third of training expenses.
 We encourage the sending church to contribute an additional one third to these costs.